JStateson/BoincTasksTempReader/README.md

 This repository contains bash scripts and python code that sends temperature information to BoincTasks.

-The folder SystemdService has an install script that creats a sevicce to run the program on startup.
+The folder SystemdService has an install script that creats a sevice to run the program on startup.
 However, you must first run "sudo systemctl start boinctasks_temps"